© 2006 - 2016 brand-newhomes.co.uk - All rights reserved

 Many newly built apartments are now sold with a share of the freehold.
 Owners of a joint freehold can choose to manage the building themselves or employ a managing agent.
 Employing a managing agent avoids potential disagreements that inevitably arise when owners manage a building themselves.

 Ground rent is a nominal rent for the land on which an apartment block is built and is usually around £100 to £250 per year and is paid to the freeholder - the owner of the land.
 The lease should state if the ground rent is fixed or can be reviewed after a certain time period.
 Freeholders have the right to chase for payment of the ground rent going back six years with responsibility for payment resting with the current owner of the lease.
 Failure to pay ground rent could result in forfeiture of the lease.
+Watch out for new homes being sold with a ground rent review clause in the lease, meaning ground rents will rise substantially the the years to come and could even mean the home is impossible to sell.
+The Leasehold Knowledge Partnership is a registered charity and was set up to protect ordinary leaseholders’ interests.

 The Leasehold Advisory Service (LEASE)